-GRASS DEVELOPED BULLS FOR SALE
+GRASS DEVELOPED COMPOSITE BULLS FOR SALE

 STAR cattle have low input or maintenance requirements (for the past several years, total annual costs per cow have been under or near $300) even during years of exceptional drought.
-From 2013 through 2016, total feed costs per cow were under $20.
+From 2013 through 2018, total feed costs per cow were under $20.
 Bull calves offered for sale are from cows that consume during winter mostly stockpiled grass from the fall (without energy or protein supplements) and conceive during their first heat cycle when exposed to a bull between mid-July through August during high heat index conditions.

 Upon request, each bull is provided with a brief description, a photo, pedigree, and trait EPDs and accuracy values.
 The genetic evaluations are performed by geneticist and ranch owner, Steven Lukefahr.
 Trait EPDs are computed for birth and weaning weights, milk, and total maternal.
 Records are entirely from STAR cattle, as well as pedigree data that trace back to related purebred foundation ancestors.
 EPD values are all relative to animals with trait records in this unique population.
 However, EPDs should be used with caution.
 I would prefer retaining and selling calves with zero or even negative EPDs as such values would likely be associated with lighter calves and smaller and more efficient cows.
 Of course, negative birth weight EPDs are important if a bull is to be mated to heifers.